 At Heavy Equipment Colleges of America, we believe that our students should be able to acquire an education without going into an incredible amount of debt.
 With that in mind, financing and housing assistance are available to those who qualify.
 Contact each individual campus for more information.

 Heavy Equipment Colleges of America is proud to offer financial and housing support to the men and women of our Armed Forces.
-Our school is eligible for VA education benefits, Post 9-11 GI Bill™.
+Our school is approved for VA education.
 Let our admissions department help you get started on your new career!